A SMOKY MOUNTAIN GIFT - novella in Christmas anthology

 For more information about Heartland Little River Wedding Chapel, including photos and directions

-DOWN BY THE RIVER - Book Six in the Smoky Mtn.
+MAKIN' MIRACLES - Book Seven in the Smoky Mtn.
 Series

 Dr. Stepp is currently